The Night Listener (film): Production

 In The Night Listener Revealed, a special feature on the film's DVD release, Armistead Maupin discusses the inspiration for his novel.
 In 1992, the author was sent the manuscript of a memoir allegedly written by fourteen-year-old Anthony Godby Johnson, who had been sexually and physically abused by his parents since childhood.
 Since the galleys included a foreword by novelist Paul Monette, a close friend of Maupin's, and an afterword by Fred Rogers (of Mister Rogers' Neighborhood), he had no reason to doubt the story's veracity.

 Maupin was impressed with the maturity of the boy's writing and called him.
 The two quickly developed a close telephone relationship, and Maupin frequently discussed the boy's various physical ailments (he had been diagnosed with AIDS) with his adopted mother, Vicki Johnson.
 Several months later, Maupin's lover Terry Anderson (who co-wrote the screenplay), who had occasionally spoken with the boy, had a conversation with his mother and was struck by how much she and the boy sounded alike.
 As he became increasingly suspicious about the situation, Maupin became increasingly determined to believe the boy really existed.
 It was only after Vicki repeatedly prevented him from visiting the boy when Maupin began to think that he was involved in a scam.

-Following the publication of the novel, a friend of Maupin's who wrote for The New Yorker initiated an investigation.
+Following the publication of the novel, Tad Friend, a friend of Maupin's who wrote for The New Yorker, initiated an investigation.
 The story was reported by 20/20, which revealed that the photo of "Anthony" that Vicki had sent to Anthony's supporters was a childhood photo of Steve Tarabokija, now a healthy adult and a New Jersey traffic engineer, who was shocked to find his photo being represented to people as the face of Anthony Godby Johnson.